Cosmology of fermionic dark energy coupled to curvature: Introduction

+The corresponding theory that involve fermions instead of scalars are the "Fermions Tensor Theories" (FTT).
+Here we show that a simple coupling to curvature gives an exaltation to $H_0$ tension.
+This new coupling is dominant for the late universe and gives closer value to local measurement of the Hubble constant from \cite{Riess:2019cxk}.
+For the early universe we get the $\Lambda$CDM model.

-The plan of the letter is the following: Section \ref{formualtion} summarizes the formulation of fermions in curved spacetime.
-Section \ref{FTT} studies the theory and the equations of motion.
-Section \ref{Pertubations} studies the perturbations and confront the numerical results with the latest observations.
-Finally, section \ref{Conclusions} summarizes the results.
+The plan of the work is as follows: Section \ref{sec:fercur} formulates the tetrad formalism for a homogeneous expansion.
+Section \ref{sec:fertenthe} suggests the FTT with the solved equations of motions.
+Section \ref{sec:decCoup} gives the extended theory we test.
+Section \ref{sec:obs} test the extended model with the latest observations.
+Section \ref{sec:res} summarizes the results that finalizes in \ref{sec:dis}.